-NBU has a short-term lease with the Lower Colorado River Authority (LCRA) to lease certain transmission assets to LCRA.
+NBU has a short-term lease with the Lower Colorado River Authority ("LCRA") to lease certain transmission assets to LCRA.
 Payments for the lease facilities are based on the original cost of the facilities, adjusted for depreciation, and are updated annually to reflect additions, retirements, and depreciation.
 The terms of the leases are perpetual, but may be terminated by either party upon five years written notice.
 On March 30, 2017, LCRA and NBU executed a Memorandum of Agreement (MOA) to terminate the lease effective on March 31, 2022.
-The MOA was amended to change the termination date so as to continue payments made by LCRA until a final order is issued the Public Utility Commission of Texas (PUC) in a future LCA TSC rate case that recognizes the dissolution of the lease.
+The MOA was amended to change the termination date so as to continue payments made by LCRA until a final order is issued the Public Utility Commission of Texas (PUC) in a future LCRA Transmission Services Corporation ("TSC") rate case that recognizes the dissolution of the lease.
 NBU agrees to accept its transmission asset list and values represented in the NBU interim TCOS rate case and freeze its compensable lease asset value at \$10,992,460, which corresponds to \$855,667 per year.
-Lease revenues were \$784,361 and \$855,667 in Fiscal Year 2022 and Fiscal Year 2021, respectively.
+Lease revenues were \$855,667 and \$855,667 in Fiscal Year 2023 and Fiscal Year 2022, respectively.
 The receipts for fiscal year 2023 are expected to be \$855,667.

-Under GASB 87, short-term leases are not recognized on the balance sheet as a lease receivable or as a deferred outflow.
+Under GASB 87, Leases, short-term leases are not recognized on the statement of net position as a lease receivable or as a deferred outflow.
 The LCRA lease is cancellable and does not meet GASB 87 requirements.